Online Writing Courses

 go through the coursework on your own (you will not receive a certificate from Storywriting School); or

-email an extension request to the Class Administrator within 24 hours of the end of the Grace Period.
+email an extension request to the Class Administrator within 24 hours of the end of the Grace Period, and pay for the extension within 48 hours of the end of the grace period.

-Note: You will need to pay ₱1,000 for every extension, which will give you an additional seven (7) days to finish your coursework and qualify for a certificate.
+Note: You will need to pay ₱1,000 for every extension, which will give you a seven-day extension starting from the previous deadline.
 You are allowed a maximum of two (2) extensions.

 To be clear: We'd rather you finished early!
 Past students have shown that all of our courses can be finished within 7 days.
 However, we acknowledge that some of you might need more time, so we charge the above amount to cover the overtime pay of our Class Administrators and Coaches.